What is Direct Air Capture?

 This heating up of the Earth has largely been caused by polluting emissions, with CO₂ being the main culprit.

+We have to face the alarming fact that the earth has now reached the 1.5-degrees Celsius global warming threshold – a critical benchmark set by the scientific community and ratified by the Paris Agreement in 2015.
 This is the temperature that the world’s average surface temperature has increased by since the start of industrialisation, and in early 2024, the EU’s climate service announced that global warming exceeded 1.5 degrees Celsius across an entire year for the first time in 2023.

 Emissions reduction is not enough to reach net-zero